Phileosopher/commonplace/power_.md

 Across time, there's a type of "natural selection" of power, where the most capable in any situation overpower the less capable.
 This is the basis of [economics](economics.md) and [evolutionary theory](science-life.md), but there's very little value to knowing it on an individual basis.

+APPLICATION: Most demarcations of [social class](classes.md) are built around how well people manage power.
+The poor tend to burn up their power on frivolous [purposes](purpose.md), while the wealthy are hyper-vigilant about *anything* that may harm their means of control.

+APPLICATION: Giving everyone power, such as everyone having guns, would make everyone *much* more respectful of each other.
+At least, until someone took them all.

 ## Downsides

 All power has the [opportunity cost](decisions.md) of another power: